-Students who want to participate in the Professional Co-op Program must first fill out this online application.
+Students who want to participate in the Professional Co-op Program must first fill out the online application.
 A completed application does NOT guarantee a spot in the program.
-After receiving the completed online application form, the respective Co-op Coordinator/Assistant Director will be in touch to discuss next steps.
+After receiving the completed online application form, the respective Co-op Coordinator / Assistant Director will be in touch to discuss next steps.

 This form is completed by students as they progress through the Professional Development Seminar and outlines the responsibilities of the co-op coordinator and the expectations of the students in terms of commitment to the three-phase cycle of the program including all academic work term requirements and post co-op academic coursework.

 Once an offer of co-op employment has been extended by an organization and accepted by a UMass Lowell student, all of the co-op partners, including the University, enter into an agreement that outlines the expectations and responsibilities for all parties.
 It is the co-op student’s responsibility to report the co-op hire in the manner advised by their respective co-op advisor.
 All information will be collected online.

 A key component in any co-op experience is the development of learning objectives.
 The co-op student, in consultation with their supervisor, identifies achievable performance objectives early in the co-op period and submits this information to their co-op coordinator.
 The employer and student monitor these goals throughout the employment term.